Victoria Price BSc(Hons) MSc DIC MCIEEM

 My work in conservation has taken me all over the World; Cuba, Tajikistan, the Philippines, Madagascar and Zambia, to name but a few.
 Working in challenging places such as these teaches you quickly, what does, and doesn't work.

-Bringing with me expertise and best practice from the international conservation sector, I have recently shifted the majority of my focus to European and UK conservation efforts.
+Bringing with me expertise and best practice from the international conservation sector, I apply best-practice techniques that are field-ready and practical.

-I've seen that that clever planning and strong project management really does improve project success and I want to help people achieve and bigger and better things in the places that I love, and call home.
+I don't believe in a one-size-fits-all approach.
+I've seen that intelligent planning and strong project management really does transform project outcomes and I aim to help more people achieve and bigger and better things in the places that they love.

 As a qualified project manager, I have led multiple projects focused on delivering, biodiversity and social outcomes.

-Originally coming from a background in the UK conservation sector, my particular interest is applying best-practice management in a pragmatic way, finding workable solutions for people on the ground, wherever that may be.
+Originally working at a national nature reserve in the UK, my particular interest is applying best-practice management in a pragmatic way, finding workable solutions for people on the ground, wherever that may be.

 Projects I have been involved in typically focus on community-centred approaches, with an emphasis on integrating social science.
 For example, my past research involved working with local communities to understand how fruit farming small-holders perceived the damage caused by wildlife, and what implications this had for the conservation of threatened species as well as management of tree crops.